scitran/client/Home.md

 This wiki has a [conceptual overview](Conceptual-overview) of Flywheel and then explanations on how to

 * [connect securely with a Flywheel database](Connecting-and-Authentication)
-* list and search the database contents (files, metadata, and jobs)
+* search the database contents (files, metadata, gears, and jobs)
-* download and read database objects (e.g., files, sessions, projects, analyses)
+* read the metadata about specific files, analyses, and containers (projects, sessions, acquisitions, collections)
-* upload files, notes, and attachments (e.g., files, graphs, metadata)
+* download files, analyses, notes, and containers
-* upload analyses and software (e.g., Matlab files) for computational sharing
+* upload files, analyses, and notes into containers

-This client and Flywheel are part of our vision to create a work environment that supports sharing data and computations.
+This client and Flywheel are part of our software development to support a work environment that supports sharing data and computations.
 We hope these tools lead to reproducible research that supports better sharing through publications.
 See the [Stanford Project on Scientific Transparency (PoST)](http://post.stanford.edu) for a statement of our goals.

 ### Related information

-This client relies on the [Flywheel SDK](Flywheel-SDK) a platform independent set of functions.
-This client calls the Flywheel SDK functions from Matlab.
+This client is a wrapper on the [Flywheel SDK](Flywheel-SDK) developed by Justin Ehlert.
+The SDK is a platform independent set of functions that access the endpoints in the Flywheel API.
+This client provides an interface to the Flywheel SDK functions that we believe makes them easier to understand and use.
+The comments in the code are designed to help people learn about the SDK and to add further functionality.

 The same Flywheel SDK is used by [**a scitran python client**](https://github.com/scitran/python-client) and a **scitran** 'R' client.
+We are unaware of similar wrappers for those clients.

 ### Acknowledgement